retaildevcrews/helium-java/README.md

 docker build . --target helium-dev-base -t helium-dev-base -f Dockerfile-Dev

+# Note that as part of building the dev container, we copy the source code into the
+# /home/helium/helium-java as we run the code as the helium user and so the developer has
+# access to the source within the container to experiment with.

 # Customizing your environment with dotFiles
 # If you want to use git from within the container, you should copy your ~/.gitconfig to dotFiles folder
 # before building the container.
 You can also copy your ~/.bashrc file to dotFiles to keep your aliases and exports.